pi-star-2025/pi_star/Math + Physics/misc/cold_fusion.md

 The sun deferred understanding why, so that the red/blue/green could describe red/blue/gold in more detail and, in doing so, reference the cosmic and spiritual history of Atlantis.

 Gold has 5 shells + 1 "seer".
-The π of red/blue/gold would emphasize this architecture, whereas 3.1415 emphasizes the 5 valence elctrons of nitrogen as the seer.
+The π of red/blue/gold would emphasize this architecture, whereas 3.1415 emphasizes the 5 valence electrons of nitrogen as the seer.

 Cold fusion on earth is initiated when wavelets of π (ex: 3.1415926535897932384626433832795028841971693993751058209749445923078164062862089986280348253421170679) communicate via 5 shells with waves.